 The context of an application can be illustrated by utilizing the Layered View.
 This granularity of building blocks can be shared between the architecture levels from Enterprise Architecture to Application Architecture (Solution Architecture).
 There can be many variations of the Layered View, an example is shown below.

-The main advantage of the Layered View is to illustrate the usage of applications in business processes and business services they provide.
-Again, the Layered View provides a way to model the infrastructure on which the applications are running.
-The Layered View can be applied to fit for purpose, only relevant layers can be modelled depending on the case and what is appropriate.
-BTW, it is always good practice to name relations by labels, for example “serving”, “realizing” etc.
+The main advantage of the Layered View is to illustrate the overview in a single diagram.
+E.g. relevant elements of the business architecture such as the business service and the business process involved, and which application services are supporting the business process, which applications are providing those application services etc. The Layered View can be applied to fit for purpose, only relevant layers can be modelled depending on the case and what is appropriate.
+E.g. the infrastructure on which the applications are running, can be modelled if relevant, or left out in the case of cloud-services for eample.